 The Best Way To Apply Apple Cider Vinegar When Treating Minor Sunburn

 Depending on the scale of your burn, you have three options.

 Treating a Small Area of Sunburn With Apple Cider Vinegar (Nose, Forehead)

-If like my daughter, your burn is in a small area (in her case, the nose and forehead) then you can dab the diluted apple cider vinegar mixture onto the sunburn using a cotton pad.
+If like my daughter, your sunburn is in a small area (in her case, the nose and forehead) then you can dab the diluted apple cider vinegar mixture onto the affected area using a cotton pad.

 If you are travelling with a teenager (like me) then I suggest you let them do this themselves.
 Hands off.

 Treating a Medium Area of Sunburn With Apple Cider Vinegar (Shoulders, Face, Feet)

 Take a muslin face cloth, wet it with the apple cider vinegar solution, wring out and proceed to press the muslin cloth onto the affected area.